123jimin/voltedit/README.md

 These are problems in [the current KSON spec](https://gist.github.com/m4saka/a89594a17dc9422d75e01998bcfd2722), discovered during developing this editor.
 Refer to the spec and [the discussion thread](https://github.com/m4saka/kshootmania-v2/issues/1) for the up-to-date status of these issues.

+### Recently Addressed Problems
+Resolutions to these issues are available in the discussion thread.
+* `CamInfo.tilt_assign`: It is unclear how NORMAL/BIGGER/BIGGEST tilts can be translated.
+	* Using `rotation_z@tilt_assign` is suggested.
+	* NORMAL/BIGGER/BIGGEST corresponds to +14/+21/+28.

 ### Major Problems
 These are problems which prevent implementing the related functionalities.
-* `CamInfo.tilt_assign`: It is unclear how NORMAL/BIGGER/BIGGEST tilts can be translated.
-The note below is unhelpful.
 * It is unclear how `CameraInfo.tilt` and `CamGraphs.rotation_z` interacts.
 * KSH slam rotations can't be translated to KSON easily.
 	* It seems that `CamPatternInfo.note_event` should be used.